 Working Papers

 'The Impact of Incomplete Financial Markets on Crop-Choice, Agricultural Productivity, and Welfare'.
-[Paper]
+[Paper] [Onl.
+Appendix] [Code]

 Using the Ugandan National Panel Survey (UNPS), I document that (1) farmers face a trade-off between crop yields and crop risk and (2) low-yield, low-risk crops represent the main share of output for poor farmers.
 Then, I introduce a crop-portfolio choice in an incomplete markets model.
 When choosing intermediate inputs across the crop portfolio, households weigh the potential trade-off between higher agricultural returns and less consumption smoothing.
-I calibrate the model to rural Uganda and I find that completing markets increases agricultural productivity by 21.75 percent, with half of the gain resulting from reallocating inputs across farmers and crops, and welfare increases by 28.4 percent.
+I calibrate the model to rural Uganda and I find that completing markets increases agricultural productivity by 12.20 percent, with half of the gain resulting from reallocating inputs across farmers and crops, and welfare raises by 15.20 percent.

 'Do the Poor Insure their Consumption More?
 Empirical Evidence from Uganda'.
-[Paper]
+[Paper] [Code]

 I study the difference in consumption insurance levels across the quintiles of the consumption, income, and wealth distributions in Uganda.
 Using nationally representative panel household data (UNPS), I find that poor households present higher levels of consumption insurance than rich households.